Enoch Louis Lowe

-Enoch Louis Lowe (August 10, 1820 – August 23, 1892) was the 29th Governor of Maryland in the United States from 1851 to 1854.
+Enoch Louis Lowe (August 10, 1820 – August 23, 1892) was an American politician who served as the 29th governor of Maryland in the United States from 1851 to 1854.

 Early life

-He was the only child of Bradley Samuel Adams Lowe and Adelaide Bellumeau de la Vincendiere.
+He was the only child of Bradley Samuel Adams Lowe and Adelaide Bellumeau de la Vincendrière.
 He was born on August 10, 1820, in the manor-house of The Hermitage, on the Monocacy River, Frederick County, Maryland.
 At thirteen he entered Clongowes Wood College, Ireland, where he was schoolmates with Thomas Francis Meagher.
 Three years later he matriculated at Stonyhurst College, England, where he was friends with Francis Mahony and Miles Gerard Keon, the novelist.
 He graduated first in his class in 1839.

 Studying with Judge John A. Lynch, of Frederick, he was admitted to the bar in 1842.

 Family

 In 1844, Lowe married Esther Winder Polk, of Somerset County, Maryland, daughter of James Polk and cousin of James Knox Polk.
 They had eleven children of whom seven survived: Adelaide Victoire, married E. Austin Jenkins; Anna Maria, religieuse of the Sacred Heart, died 1889; Paul Emelius; Vivian Polk; Victoire Vincendiere, married John M. Stubbs; Enoch Louis; Esther Polk; Mary Gorter, married Francis de Sales Jenkins.